 Scholarships and financial aid

 Public education in Italy is free.
-However, with the rising cost of living some families may find it difficult to cover the school supplies and textbooks.
-For this reason, the Italian government has created a range of programs to aid lower income families with schooling costs.
+However, with the rising cost of living, some families may find it difficult to afford school supplies and textbooks.
+For this reason, the Italian government has created a range of programs to aid lower-income families with schooling costs.

 Tertiary Education in Italy